imarc/handbook/strategy.markdown

 Time Req
 :	8–12 hours

 For projects such as redesigning an existing site or creating a simple informational or marketing site, a focused and fast discovery process can be highly effective.
 This may not require a dedicated Strategist and may be conducted by the producer, engineering and creative groups.

 This starts with a 90-minute conference call or meeting with the client stakeholder team (2-5). iMarc and the client team discuss the project goals, their current business environment and growth objectives, review the current site, and benchmark competitor sites and exemplars.

 Next, iMarc creates a short report of findings, and presents those findings to the client for validation.
+This helps to ensure internal stakeholders agree on the project's objectives and priorities, _before_ discovering disagreements the hard way.

 **Topics include:**